ainsleyclark/mesh/README.md

 ### Functional
 It has a huge amount of very useful utility classes, which enables you to write HTML quicker.
 It's extremely easy to pick up and will save you bags of time in the long run.
-No !important, less of a headache using JS.
+No !important, so less of a headache using JS.

 ## Contributing
 mesh is still in its early days, if you wish to contribute, please do so!
 It would be appreciated.